globallogicuki/globallogic-backstage-plugins/plugins/terraform/README.md

 The Validation Checks card is also visible within the Workspace Health component by default, but can be optionally hidden using the `showValidationChecks` property on the `<TerraformWorkspaceHealthAssessments>` tag, eg:

     <TerraformWorkspaceHealthAssessments showValidationChecks={false}>

+The Validation Checks card also incorporates a direct link to the Continuous Validation view for the Workspace within your Terraform deployment if a more detailed breakdown is needed.